mvolkmann/blog/src/smalltalk.md

 Getting and setting instance variables in this way is quite inefficient.
-A better approach is to generate accessor methods by right-clicking the `Person` class in a System Browser window and selecting "more...create inst var accessors" to generate accessor methods for each instance variable.
+A better approach is to generate accessor methods by right-clicking the `Person` class in a System Browser and selecting "more...create inst var accessors" to generate accessor methods for each instance variable.